syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ![HiLoOpenClose chart type in Xamarin.Forms](charttypes_images/charttypes_img18.png)

+N> You can also explore our [Xamarin OHLC Chart Example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/Chart/Chart/Samples/OHLCChart) to knows how to represent time-dependent data, showing trends in data at equal intervals.
 ### Bull and Bear Color

 In OHLC chart, [`BullFillColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.FinancialSeriesBase.html#Syncfusion_SfChart_XForms_FinancialSeriesBase_BullFillColor) property is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and [`BearFillColor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.FinancialSeriesBase.html#Syncfusion_SfChart_XForms_FinancialSeriesBase_BearFillColor) property is used to specify a fill color for the segments that indicates a decrease in stock price in the measured time interval.